 We finished up around lunch o’clock so we found a nearby grocery store to make some sandwiches.
 We then went to Catherine’s Cave for our third and final cave tour of the day.
 This was the shortest tour of the three caves we visited and lasted 40 minutes.
 We were also required to pay for parking again.
 The cave contains the biggest underground hall in the entire Moravian Karst cave system.
 For this reason concerts have been known to take place here.
 The cave also features a series of stalagmites that is referred to as the Bamboo Forest.

 We finished up in the mid-afternoon and drove back to the airport to return the car.
-We hopped on the shuttle to to get to the main bus terminal in Brno.
-From there we caught a train into Prague.
+We hopped on the shuttle to get to the main bus terminal in Brno.
+From there we caught a train to Prague.